HighSchoolHacking/GLS/docs/syntax/lambdas.md

 Lambdas, or anonymous functions, are small functions created inside of another function.
 They have access to variables inside and parameters passed to that function.
-GLS allows one-line lambdas to be passed in place of variables to other functions.
+Budgie allows one-line lambdas to be passed in place of variables to other functions.

 ## Lambda Types